Rokudenashi Blues: Misako Technical College

 A former pupil and gang member of Misako, he died in a motorcycle accident before the manga started.
 He and Mafuyu used to go out and it was this relationship which brought about Mihara's wrath.
 He was blinded in one eye when Mihara punched him and was told by doctors not to drive, advice which he did not follow.

 Media

 Manga

 Rokudenashi Blues, written and illustrated by Masanori Morita, was originally serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 30, 1988, to February 17, 1997.
 Shueisha collected its chapters in 42 tankōbon volumes published between January 10, 1989, and April 4, 1997.
 Shueisha later re-released the series into a 25 volume bunkoban edition between December 12, 2002, and December 12, 2003.

+A spin-off manga written and illustrated by Boichi, titled Rokudenashi Blues Gaiden: Onikazura, is set to begin serialization in Shueisha's seinen manga magazine Grand Jump in Q3 2026.

 Anime films

 An anime film produced by Toei Animation was released on July 11, 1992.
 A second film titled Rokudenashi Blues 1993 was released on July 24, 1993.